Tickets to the Museum of the Treasure of San Gennaro

 How much does it cost to visit the Naples Duomo?

 The Cathedral of Naples is free to enter.
-A paid audio guide is available for the Chapel of the Treasury of San Gennaro.
+A paid audio guide is available for the Chapel of the Treasure of San Gennaro.

 What is the name of the Church of San Gennaro in Naples?